natefinch/npf/content/blog/hugo-beyond-the-defaults.md

 +++

 In my last post, I had deployed what is almost the most basic Hugo site possible.
-The only reason it took more then 10 minutes is because I wanted to tweak the theme.
+The only reason it took more than 10 minutes is because I wanted to tweak the theme.
 However, there were a few things that immediately annoyed me.

 I didn't like having to type `hugo -t hyde` all the time.
 Well, turns out